qubitsec/plura/compliance/jama_japia/en/0_cybersecurity_guidelines_v2_2_20240801.md

-The nine categories outlined are well-structured and effectively capture the essential elements of the **JAMA/JAPIA Cybersecurity Guidelines** (Ver.
-2.2, August 1, 2024).
-Here's a review of each:
+The following is a reclassification of the **JAMA/JAPIA Cybersecurity Guidelines** (Ver.
+2.2, August 1, 2024) into nine categories, along with detailed explanations for each:"

 1. **Policies and Confidential Information Management**
    - Clearly defines the foundation for establishing security policies and managing sensitive information.